downplay/jarl-react/README.md

 * Additional logic can now be added to route matching use `resolve` property on your routes
 * Use empty location `{}` for default Redux state
 * NavigationProvider's `routes` property can now accept an array instead of a RouteMapper
+* Allow `path` to be empty on routes; these can be used as containers to apply state, resolvers, query fragments in a grouped fashion; see `themes` in the `queryStrings` demo!
 * Big sort out of the demos!
 A lot more use cases are now demonstrated and working properly
 * Added tests to many things